cpageler93/christoph.pageler.me/_posts/2018-08-22-use-spm-for-ios-projects.markdown

 {% endhighlight %}

-Your output is maybe much smaller.
-In my case i'm using the [Quack][quack] HTTP client which wrapps Alamofire/Vapor HTTP and works on all swift platforms as well.
+Your output may be much smaller.
+In my case I'm using the [Quack][quack] HTTP client which wrapps Alamofire/Vapor HTTP and works on all swift platforms as well.

 {% highlight shell %}
 > swift package show-dependencies